Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Nodal cubics in the projective plane

-where the first factor is $m(\sigma)=1$, the factor $5$ is the number of reducible curves with two components in the pencil of curves of class $D_0+3F$ passing through $5$ given points in $\mathbb{F}_1$, and the last factor $1$ is the number of conics passing through $5$ given points in $\PP^2$.
-Here the second factor $5$ can be computed as follows: the total space of the pencil of curves of class $D_0+3F$ and passing through $5$ points in $\mathbb{F}_1$ is the blow-up $\mathrm{Bl}_5(\FF_1)$ of $\FF_1$ in $5$ points, which has Euler characteristic $9$.
-On the other hand, a $\PP^1$-fibration over $\PP^1$ with $k$ reducible fibers with two components has Euler characteristic $(2-k)\times 2+k \times 3=k+4$.
-The equation $k+4=9$ implies $k=5$.
+where the first factor is $m(\sigma)=1$, the factor $2$ comes from the ordering of the half-edges of $e$, the factor $5$ is the number of reducible curves with two components in the pencil of curves of class $D_0+3F$ passing through $5$ given points in $\mathbb{F}_1$, and the last factor $1$ is the number of conics passing through $5$ given points in $\PP^2$.
+The factor $5$ can be computed as follows: the total space of the pencil of curves of class $D_0+3F$ and passing through $5$ points in $\mathbb{F}_1$ is the blow-up $\mathrm{Bl}_5(\FF_1)$ of $\FF_1$ in $5$ points, which has Euler characteristic $9$.
+On the other hand, a $\PP^1$-fibration over $\PP^1$ with $k$ reducible fibers with two components has Euler characteristic The equation $k+4=9$ implies $k=5$.